Chisora beats Pulev by split decision

 In the seventh round, Chisora unleashed his trademark overhand lefts and rights.
 Not everything landed cleanly, but each wild swing spurred the crowd into action, with Pulev cut above the right eye.

-A Pulev right uppercut in the eight, teed up by a straight left, wobbled Chisora.
+A Pulev right uppercut in the eight, teed up by a straight left, wobbled and hurt Chisora.
 In the ninth, however, it was Pulev holding on as the Briton came back fighting.
+Two huge rights and a cracking left landed on Pulev, who was somehow still standing.

 Pulev landed a right after the bell in round 10, Chisora reciprocated with a punch of his own as the referee - not for the first time - intervened.